emiago/diagrams2ai/README.md

 ```

 ## Deployment

-This is not for production, but you could use it to built startup Rasa models and then copy paste to your production enviroment.
+This is not for production, but you could use it to built startup Rasa models and then copy paste to your chatbot in production.
 There you can do additionaly configuration and train with rasa, or you can just use this model as it is.

 By default you should see them:
 ```